Vegan Garlic Mashed Potatoes with Caramelised Onions

 I wanted to emulate my mom’s mashed potatoes, but to make them vegan with delicious add-ins.
 Boom – accomplishment.

 These vegan garlic mashed potatoes.
 Would I describe them as the best vegan garlic mashed potatoes I’ve ever had?
 YES.
 They make the perfect addition to your vegetarian Thanksgiving meal, or your non-vegetarian Thanksgiving meal!
 I’m talking warm, creamy comfort in a bowl that’s chocked with healthy ingredients while still being decadent.
 You have your traditional fluffy mashed potatoes recipe made with vegan butter instead (READ: exactly like regular butter), that’s flavour packed with minced garlic and soft, sweet caramelised onions.
-I did my favourite quick caramelise recipe here that I made in my Apple, Gouda and Caramelised Onions Quesadillas which means onions cooked down in butter until soft and delicious.
 Typing this, is making me want to run to the fridge for the leftovers.
 NOW.

 Best part of all?
 These mashed potatoes take 30 minutes and under to make, thanks to caramelising the onions while the potatoes are boiling away.
 These would serve well with an extra pat of vegan butter on top and some fresh black pepper right before serving.

-- 1 lb 8 ounces gold potatoes (aim for small potatoes, and if large cut in half)
+- 1 lb gold potatoes, aim for small potatoes, and if large cut in half - 8 ounces

 - 1/2 onion, sliced